Developing Visual Editors for Backend Type Elements

 - Utility Functions

-Create editor element definition file Editor/e.json
+Create the editor element definition file Editor/e.json:

 {